gouravkhator/stran/TODO/inbox.md

     - This is an already `OPEN` existing issue in metamask extension: [here on github](https://github.com/MetaMask/metamask-extension/issues/5936), but we get to know the reasons for this non-solvable issue in [this explanation](https://github.com/MetaMask/metamask-extension/issues/5936#issuecomment-755741448).

+- For checking if user exists on client end, we check if user.username is not empty or not null, and we do not directly check if user is null or not.
+That is because mostly, user can be an empty object too, and empty object is considered truthy.
+So, that check does not tell us if user is actually there or not..

+    So, don't remove any of the above checks of user.username..

 ## Maybe Later

 Tasks that are not to be started immediately.